All Episodes

 Also, American voters will not stand for attacks on John McCain's military record.

-His campaign warned today in an escalating row over the Republican hopeful's Vietnam War heroism.
+His campaign warned today in an escalating row over the Republican Hopeful's Vietnam War heroism.

 This is the French news agency reporting this.

-The McCain team sought to score new points on the second day of a fresh controversy over whether McCain or Obama has the best credentials to be U.S. commander in chief.
+The McCain team sought to score new points on the second day of a fresh controversy over whether McCain or Obama has the best credentials to be U.S. commander-in-chief.

 Of course, Wesley Clark, who started all this, refused to back down.

-I just don't think this is going to sit well with the American voter.
+Graham said, I just don't think this is going to sit well with the American voter.

 I don't know.